tsilva/curriculum-vitae/README.md

 Solution was provided via a website implemented over the Joomla framework, using the PHP scripting language, and a MySQL database.

-Learned to customize the Mambo/Joomla Content Management System to provide most functionalities a regular community website needs.
+Learned to customize the Mambo/Joomla Content Management System to provide the functionalities a regular community website needs.

 ---